devtechsystems/devtechsys.com/_projects/Evaluation-of-OFDA's-ICS-in-EA.md

 ---
-title: Evaluation Of Ofda's Ics In Ea
+title: Evaluation of OFDA's ICS in EAP
 Project Title: Evaluation of OFDA's ICS in EAP
 Start Year: '2016'
 End Year: '2017'